codecks-io/react-reform/README.md

 ##### Using these examples:

-The DatePickers can then be embedded like this:
+The date pickers can then be embedded like this:

 ```javascript
 <Form onSubmit={this.handleSubmit} theme="my-theme-name">